sjmog/Contract/Contract.md

 I shall explicitly seek Your consent before open sourcing—or writing in any detail about—any of the code or techniques employed in The Work.

-## Alterations, amends and maintenance
+## Alterations, amendments and maintenance

 Any amends which do not drastically alter the scope of The Work, or that are intended to bring The Work more in line with project requirements (those stated in The Proposal), usually fall